Your browser doesn’t support HTML5

 I'm John Russell.

-John Russell reported this story for Learning English.
+John Russell wrote this lesson for Learning English.
 Hai Do was the editor.

 Words in This Story